-2. Background
+2. BACKGROUND

-We present a brief background about the DRAM main memory system; more details can be found in [6, 16, 22].
+We present a brief background about the DRAM main memory system; more details can be found in [6, 19, 25].
 A modern main memory system consists of several channels.
-Each channel can be accessed independently, i.e., accesses to different channels can proceed in parallel.
-A channel, in turn, is organized as several banks.
-These banks can be accessed in parallel; however, the data and address buses are shared among the banks, and data from only one bank can be sent through the channel at any time.
+Each channel has an address and a data bus and can be accessed independently, i.e., accesses to different channels can proceed in parallel.
+A channel consists of one or more ranks.
+A rank is a set of DRAM chips that collectively respond to a command.
+Each rank consists of multiple banks, each of which is a two-dimensional DRAM data array.
+Multiple banks within a channel can be accessed in parallel, but they share the address and data bus of the channel.
+As a result, data from only one bank can be sent through the channel in a given cycle.

-Each DRAM bank has a 2D structure consisting of rows and columns.
+A DRAM bank has a 2D structure consisting of rows and columns.
 A column is the smallest addressable unit of memory, and a large number of columns make up a row.
-When a unit of data has to be accessed from a bank, the row containing the data is brought into a small internal buffer called the row buffer.
-If subsequent memory access requests are to the same row, they can be serviced faster (2-3 times) than accessing a new row.
+When a unit of data has to be accessed from a bank, the entire row containing the data is brought into a small internal buffer called the row-buffer.
+If a subsequent memory access request is to the same row, it can be serviced faster (2-3 times) than if it were to a different row.
 This is called a row-hit.
-In order to improve DRAM data throughput, modern memory controller scheduling algorithms prioritize row-hits over row-misses.

 Memory Request Scheduling Policy.
-FR-FCFS [22, 30] is a commonly used scheduling policy in current commodity systems.
-It prioritizes row-hits over row-misses, and within each category, it prioritizes older requests.
+FR-FCFS [25, 32] is a commonly used scheduling policy in current commodity systems.
+It prioritizes row-hits over row-misses, to maximize DRAM throughput and within each category, it prioritizes older requests.
 The analyses in this paper assume the FR-FCFS scheduling policy, but our insights are applicable to other scheduling policies as well.
-Sec 7 describes other memory scheduling policies and Sec 8 qualitatively and quantitatively compares our approach to them.
+Sec 7 describes other memory scheduling policies and qualitatively compares our approach to them.

 OS Page Mapping Policy.
-The Operating System (OS) maps a virtual address to a physical address.

-The address interleaving policy implemented in the memory controller in turn maps the physical address to a specific channel/bank in the main memory.
+The Operating System (OS) controls the mapping of a virtual address to a physical address.
+The address interleaving policy implemented in the memory controller in turn maps the physical address to a specific channel/bank in main memory.
 Row interleaving and cache line interleaving are two commonly used interleaving policies.
 In the row interleaving policy, consecutive rows of memory are mapped to consecutive memory channels.
-We assume equal sizes for OS pages and DRAM rows in this work and use the terms page and row interchangeably without loss of generality.
-Pure cache line interleaving maps consecutive cache lines in physical address space to consecutive memory channels.
+We assume equal sizes for OS pages and DRAM rows in this work and use the terms page and row interchangeably, without loss of generality.1 Pure cache line interleaving maps consecutive cache lines in physical address space to consecutive memory channels.
 MCP cannot be applied on top of this, as a page has to stay within a channel for MCP.
 However, we can potentially apply MCP on top of a restricted version of cache line interleaving that maps consecutive cache lines of a page to banks within a channel.

-Commonly used OS page mapping and address interleaving policies are application-unaware and map applications' pages across different channels.
-The OS does not consider inter-application interference and channel information while mapping a virtual page to a physical page.
-It simply uses the next physical page to allocate/replace based on recency of use.
+Commonly used OS page mapping and address interleaving policies are unaware of inter-application interference and map applications' pages across different channels.
+The OS does not consider application characteristics like cache miss rate and row-buffer locality that affect inter-application interference while mapping a virtual page to a physical page.
 We build our discussions, insights and mechanisms assuming such an interference-unaware OS page mapping policy and a row interleaved address mapping policy.
 However, we also evaluate MCP on top of cache line interleaving across banks in Sec 9.4.